WEHT: News operation

 In the early-2000s through a news share agreement, WEHT produced the market's second prime time newscast at 9 on then-WB affiliate WAZE-TV (owned by Roberts Broadcasting).
-The broadcast was eventually cancelled due to low ratings and inconsistent viewership being unable to compete with then-Fox affiliate WTVW.
+The broadcast was eventually canceled due to low ratings and inconsistent viewership being unable to compete with then-Fox affiliate WTVW.
 It was the first station to enter into the afternoon local news race on September 10 of that year after debuting a thirty-minute broadcast at 4:30.
 Three years later in the same month, this would be expanded to a full hour.
 WEHT began having its first competitor in the time slot on September 12, 2011, when WFIE debuted a 4 p.m. newscast.

 Originally, WEHT-DT2 simulcast live news from the main channel in addition to offering repeats of those shows as well as local weather.
 This programming was dropped with the addition of RTV.
 The service would bring back a prime time broadcast at 9 on June 10, 2009.
 Soon after in September, WFIE introduced its own newscast in the time slot (on its own second digital subchannel) offering a third alternative of late news an hour earlier.
-With the decision to switch WEHT-DT2 to a sports channel in July 2010, the 9 o'clock broadcast was cancelled.
+With the decision to switch WEHT-DT2 to a sports channel in July 2010, the 9 o'clock broadcast was canceled.

 In April 2009, the station's weekday morning news anchors started voicing updates for several Townsquare Media-owned radio stations.
 The stations also air weather updates from Eyewitness News meteorologists as part of the "First Warning Doppler Radio Network" and will simulcast the television station's audio feed whenever severe weather necessitates wall-to-wall coverage.
 The Townsquare Media stations include WKDQ-FM, WGBF-FM, WJLT-FM, WDKS-FM, WGBF-AM, WBKR-FM, and WOMI-AM.
 In addition to the Townsquare stations, WRAY-FM and WBNL-AM, which are owned by local companies, are also part of the radio network.